Skip to main content

 Neem is one of the most extensively studied botanicals, with over 200 published studies exploring its bioactive properties.
 Below are key findings from peer-reviewed research.

-"Over 140 compounds have been isolated from different parts of Neem.
-All parts of the tree have been used traditionally to address inflammation, infections, fever, skin conditions, and dental concerns."
+"Over 140 compounds have been isolated from different parts of neem… All parts of the neem tree have been employed in folk medicine for the treatment of a wide range of ailments including inflammatory and infectious diseases."

 Review

-Authors: Subapriya, R. & Nagini, S. Journal: Current Medicinal Chemistry Year: 2005
+Authors: Subapriya, R. & Nagini, S. Journal: Current Medicinal Chemistry - Anti-Cancer Agents Year: 2005

 Experimental